mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 an excellent interviewer, he/she might realize you need help and give you hints but in any case, keep this step as a last resort when you're completely stuck.

 For external factors, there's nothing you can do.
 Just focus your energy on the next interview instead of thinking about what you could've done better.

-I planned to interview with my target top companies (Airbnb, Facebook, Google) at once, and I wanted to do the on sites close to each other (with at least one day to rest between interviews).
-I got excellent recruiters that helped me schedule the 3 on-sites in 2 weeks.
-My plan contains notes that apply to any company and specifics for each of my target companies.
-Disclaimer: *this is my plan, and it worked for me.
-It might or might not work for you*.
-I focused more on system design in my preparation because I failed this part of the interview the last time I interviewed.

 Finally, my journey wasn't without failures.
 I failed multiple interviews with top companies, I was naive in the past, and when I decided to go for an interview I'd "put all of my eggs in one basket" (meaning interviewing only with one company at a time in years) and fail but